UbhiTS/ad-alexatalkingclock/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+## New in v1.0.3: Whisper Mode, Pitch, Volume, Rate and Bell Controls

 Amazon Alexa will keep on reminding you of the time from morning till night and also courteously greet with a good morning, good afternoon, and a good night & sweet dreams all without you having to lift a finger (or speak a word).
 Sweet!

 Please ⭐ this repo if you like my work and also check out my other repos like